Frequently Asked Questions

 - Face-to-face over five weeks (recommended 30 – 35 hours engagement per week).

-This course will be offered online over six weeks and may be offered online over 12 weeks and five weeks face-to-face, depending on demand.
+This course will be offered online online over 12 weeks and five weeks face-to-face, depending on demand.
 Face-to-face sessions, if offered, may be run from either Dubbo, Port Macquarie, Sydney or Wagga Wagga.
-To register your interest in an online 12-week or five-week face-to-face session, send us an email with your preference and contact information.
+To register your interest in a five-week face-to-face session, send us an email with your contact information.

 How long does the UCWE take to complete?

-This course takes six or 12 weeks online, or five weeks face-to-face.
+This course takes six or 12 weeks online (6 weeks if accelerated), or five weeks face-to-face.

 Do I need a computer or laptop to do the UCWE?